solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 After reviewing the need for microservice architecture and the typical design patterns, you can see how the Sample Application architecture changed when it utilizes a Java REST microservice architecture.

-See:
-[Deploying a Laravel app backed by a Java REST API to AKS][Sample application tutorial].
+![Read more icon] [Deploying a Laravel app backed by a Java REST API to AKS][9].

-TODO: Replace MS repo link

 ## Application continuous integration and deployment